zscrub/environment-scripts/README.md

 stenv
 ```

-This will activate the `start_env` function whenever you type `stenv` in your terminal.

 ### Git Commit & Push (`gitpu.sh`)
 **Add as bash alias:**

 For quick and easy access to the `gitpu.sh` script, add the following alias to your `~/.bashrc` or `~/.zshrc`: